 - Be made from synthetic fabrics.
 Cotton can stay damp.
 Synthetic fabrics wick sweat and are less likely to cause chafing.

-Know that you can’t always predict what will cause chafing.
+You can’t always predict what will cause chafing.
 Some days, and maybe just for a single run, even the most tried and true piece of clothing will act as a cheese grater.

 Pay attention to the gear you are wearing when you have chafing issues.
 A while back, I noticed a pattern of getting underarm chafing, but only when wearing the shirts from one local race company (whose shirts are all made from the same fabric).
 I stopped wearing any shirts of that brand and I haven’t had underarm issues since.